Count von Count: Character history

 Belvedere Castle, in New York's Central Park, was used for exterior establishing shots of the Count's castle on the show.

 The Count made an appearance in the film The Muppets Take Manhattan at Kermit the Frog and Miss Piggy's wedding, then in the Sesame Street movies Follow That Bird (1985) as a supporting character and The Adventures of Elmo in Grouchland (1999) as a minor character.
-Notably, the Count appeared onscreen during the closing credits of Follow That Bird, where he proceeded to read and count the credits.
+The Count appeared onscreen during the closing credits of Follow That Bird, where he proceeded to read and count the credits.
 He also said, "Hi, Mom." when a credit appears for Joan Ganz Cooney, creator of Sesame Street.

 In Season 33, the Count was given a daily segment on Sesame Street, simply called The Number of the Day.

 The Count was originally portrayed by Jerry Nelson.
 However, Nelson's health began to deteriorate in 2004, so he retired from performing all his characters except for the Count and his other Sesame Street characters.
 Due to his increasingly failing health, Nelson could no longer puppeteer the character of the Count, so he handed over puppeteering duties to Matt Vogel, though Nelson still continued to voice the Count.
 After Nelson's death in 2012, Vogel took over voicing and puppeteering the Count full time the following year.